 Local communities have valuable local knowledge of the land which statutory organisations can learn from.
 We believe that involving communities will lead to better flood-proofing solutions.

 By creating many small-scale flooding interventions, we aim to slow the flow of floodwater and store it higher up in river catchments, especially during and after periods of heavy rainfall.
 Creating natural flood barriers will allow more water to soak into the ground, complement existing flood defences and protect more land, homes, business and infrastructure from flooding in London.

 It also has the potential to reduce soil erosion, create more habitat for birds, mammals, fish and invertebrates, to store carbon and improve access to enhanced green space, helping boost wellbeing and quality of life for urbanised communities.

-With the help of a designated app, and working with Brunel University, the programme will be intensively monitored and evaluated over the next three years, and the results fed back to DEFRA and the wider public.
+With the help of a designated app, professional modelling and citizen scientists, the programme will be intensively monitored and evaluated over the next three years, and the results fed back to DEFRA and the wider public.

 The aim is for what happens in London to help inform best practice nationally on how to respond to the increasingly urgent threat of flooding: how to reduce existing flood risk and future-proof ourselves from the increased flood risk in future.

 There are many ways that you could get involved in any of the four NFM projects across North London.
 These include helping to install leaky dams, monitor their effectiveness at storing water and tracking changes in habitat, soil moisture and ecology that result from their installation.

 We post all volunteering events on our events calendar and we will be running more NFM training courses this summer.
 There are also ad hoc volunteering opportunities for monitoring that plays a vital part in the project.

 For more information please contact Stephen Haywood.
 Email: Stephen.Haywood@thames21.org.uk